DoD-Platform-One/bigbang/docs/guides/using-bigbang/helm-oci.md

 # Deploying Packages with Helm Repositories

 A supported alternative deployment scenario to using Flux’s GitRepository for package deployment is to use Helm OCI artifacts via the HelmRepository type.
-Deploying Bigbang using the OCI artifact may be beneficial if you do not want to deploy from a git repository or wish to make use of artifact verification.
+Deploying Bigbang using the OCI artifact may be beneficial to make use of artifact verification or when Git is not available.

 ### Values